Installing RDFLIB on Windows, and Making it Work with PyDev

 I had a few troubles installing RDFLIB, the Python RDF library, on my Windows Vista laptop, and getting everything to work with PyDev in Eclipse.

 I have Python 2.5 installed from the MSI.
-When I ran python setup.py install from the RDFLIB download directory, I got the message:
+When I ran python setup.py install

 error: Python was built with Visual Studio 2003;